nestal/hearty_rabbit/README.md

 To launch a build.
 The output RPM will be put in `/build/build/hearty-rabbit-0.1-9.el7.centos.x64_64.rpm` You can use `docker cp` to copy the RPM to target box.

+# Travis Automation

+The `.travis.yaml` script basically calls `make -f automation/Makefile` so the travis build is basically the same as local builds.